winitzki/scall/README.md

     - [x] All the [Dhall acceptance tests](https://github.com/dhall-lang/dhall-lang/tree/master/tests) pass: parsing, CBOR encoding and decoding, alpha-normalization, beta-normalization, type-checking, and imports.

+- [x] Supporting Scala 2.13 only, for now.

-- [x] GitHub Actions are used to test with JDK 8, 11, 17 and Scala 2.13.11.
+- [x] GitHub Actions are used to test with JDK 8, 17, 22.

-- [ ] Converting Dhall values to Scala values: in progress.
+- [x] Converting Dhall values to Scala values: basic support is complete.

 ### Experimental features and optimizations